How to Conquer CPAP Leaks: Tips and Tricks

 This increases your risk for aspiration pneumonia, lung infection, chronic cough, asthma, or bronchitis.

-The first is through the exhale port, the vent in the space between the mask and tubing which releases carbon dioxide.
+The first kind of intentional leak is through the exhale port – the vent in the space between the mask and tubing that releases carbon dioxide.
 It's normal and factored into the manufacturer’s pressure algorithm.